listman-io/docs/README.md

 ## Documentation

-**Listman.io** is a simple yet powerfully Windows Application that helps organizations auto archive and export data and attachments from SharePoint Lists of any size without annoying [5000 list view threshold](https://docs.microsoft.com/en-us/sharepoint/support/lists-and-libraries/items-exceeds-list-view-threshold) based of certain criteria.
+**Listman.io** is a simple yet powerfully Windows Console Application that helps organizations auto archive and export data and attachments from SharePoint Lists of any size without annoying [5000 list view threshold](https://docs.microsoft.com/en-us/sharepoint/support/lists-and-libraries/items-exceeds-list-view-threshold) based of certain criteria.

 ![](https://user-images.githubusercontent.com/13550565/70306479-e872cd00-1841-11ea-9a44-26255be30a13.png)